mvrahas/numin/README.md

 # numin

-A software as a service web at that simplifies the process of creating and managing a cryptocurrency for your business.
+A software as a service web app that simplifies the process of creating and managing a cryptocurrency for your business.

 ## Website